 - Keyboard Case: This is non-negotiable for serious productivity.

-- For iPad: Apple Magic Keyboard (premium, trackpad, backlit) or Smart Keyboard Folio (lighter, no trackpad).
-Third-party options like Logitech Folio Touch offer great value.
+- For iPad: Apple Magic Keyboard (premium, trackpad, backlit) or Smart Keyboard Folio.
+Third-party options like Logitech Combo Touch offer great value.

 - For Samsung: Book Cover Keyboard (often included or bundled, good trackpad).

-- For Surface: Type Cover (essential, backlit, excellent trackpad).
+- For Surface: Surface Pro Signature Keyboard (essential, backlit, excellent trackpad).

 A physical keyboard dramatically speeds up typing, email, and document creation.